rcproctor/ImaginaryRecords/README.md

 It's also a good idea to take a look at both of the [Yeoman] [2], [Karma] [6] web pages to get familiar with the core concepts.

+Once these items are installed, and the source code has been cloned, change to the ImaginaryRecords directory and run: <code>npm install</code>

+followed by:

+<code>bower install</code>

+Once this is done, you should be able to run the application locally using:

+<code>grunt server</code>

+while in the ImaginaryRecords directory.

 Scaffolding
 -----------
 The application uses [Yeoman] [2] to scaffold an [AngularJS] [3] application.
 The scaffolding component of [Yeoman] [2] is known as [Yo] [12], and it leverages a concept known as [generators] [9], or project templates.
 One of the out-of-the box generators is [generator-angular] [10], which will scaffold out a new AngularJS application.
 This sample application was generated using the [generator-angular] [10] template.
 Each of the pages in the app were generated using: